-Create a complex of connected rooms.
+Create an original complex of connected rooms/spaces (at least 10 rooms).
 Read in the vertices and edges from files.
 Allow the user to move around the complex by going North, South, East, and West.
+Implement ASCII art that shows the user which way they can move.
 Implement Dijkstra's algorithm to find the shortest path to a user selected room.
-Have the option to show the adjacency list after running Dijkstra's.
 Create a drawing of your complex.
 Upload the following files to Ecampus: (1) Drawing of complex, (2) Java source code, (3) vertex.txt, (4) edge.txt

-1. Create a drawing of your complex.
+1. Design an original complex of connected rooms/spaces.
+DO NOT use the complex in the example below.
+Create a drawing of your complex.
 It should have multiple paths to some rooms.
 You can use PowerPoint for this.

 2. Create vertex.txt and edge.txt